SebastianUA/terraform/google_cloud_platform/examples/compute_router/README.md

-# Work with AWS COMPUTE_ROUTER via terraform
+# Work with COMPUTE_ROUTER via terraform

 A terraform module for making COMPUTE_ROUTER.